bruhdev1290/Enshitification-V2/README.md

-# 🛡️ The Enshitification Portal
+# 🛡️ The quality control Portal

 > **"They don't do it like they used to..."**
 >